Moab-Bit-Coders-Repository/satellite-api/README.md

 ## Run ##

 The included `Dockerfile` builds a Docker file with the necessary gem dependencies, directory structure, and permissions.
-The included `docker_entrypoint.sh` runs the API server, transmitter daemon, and (optionally in development mode) a test daemon that simulates the GNU Radio application by reading from the FIFO and writing received messages to a tmp directory.
+The included `docker_entrypoint.sh` runs the API server and transmitter daemon.

 After building a Docker image (`ionosphere` in the example below), decide where you are going to keep your persisted data (`~/docker/data` in the example below) and run it like this: